unlikeneptune/unlikeneptune/README.md

-# 💫 Hi, World!
-I'm Thoriq, a cybersecurity enthusiast
+# 💫 Code executed!
+Hello, coders.
+I'm Thoriq, an IT student and a cybersecurity enthusiast
 👨‍🎓 Currently studying at Brawijaya University<br>🚩 Diving into cybersecurity through CTFs